open/close all folders

-- Magic Skirt: Despite jumping down from a rooftop next to Jae Han, or flying, her skirt never rides up past her upper thigh.
+- Magic Skirt: In-universe.
+Despite jumping down from a rooftop next to Jae Han, or flying, her skirt never rides up past her upper thigh.
+(The closest thing to a panty shot is a shadow when she flips over Jo Jung Hwan.)
 Jae Han finds this terribly distracting, for obvious reasons.
-So much so that Jae Han makes a quick stop to buy them both something more utilitarian before beginning the Company Arc.
+So much so that Jae Han makes a quick stop to buy them both something more utilitarian than their school uniforms before beginning the Company Arc.

 - New Transfer Student: she joins Jae-Han's class some time after her fight with Hwan Sung-Gong.

 - Not So Stoic: She reacted in much the same way Sun-Il did when first introduced to the party invite message box.
 She recovers rather quickly though, and her shock isn't as ridiculous or pronounced, but still very much noticeable.

 - Also, she seems to be jealous when Lolikiano flirts with Jee-Han - at least, judging by his detecting her blood lust.